Teaching soccer (football) using Play with Purpose to develop player game sense

-According to Martin (2010), soccer coaches historically:
+According to Martin (2010), soccer-football coaches historically:

 tend to focus on players’ physical (skill and fitness) development without careful consideration of their holistic needs.
 The coaching session focus tends to involve a series of ‘drills’ and exercises [...]
 Consequently, players’ participation experiences can vary enormously in degrees of enjoyment and learning, and motivation for further involvement (p.
 1).